ohbamah/hopt/README.md

 ## FAQ

 #### Is HOPT more faster than argp ?
-Yes it is a little faster than argp on average.
+Yes it is a little faster than argp on average, but it all depends on how you will use it.
+It's proportionally.

 #### Is HOPT easier to use than argp ?
 Of course!
 Just take a look at the "Usage/Examples" section below.